flora0420/first-seed-proj/README.md

 ### Nice to Have
+1. .gitignore and LICENSE should be created by default. __pycache__ failed to be ignored as results.
 1. pages.
 It is a paid feature on GitHub.
-2. apparently, [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/README.html) is more comphrensive.
+1. apparently, [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/README.html) is more comphrensive.